Pinball: Super Mario Bros.

 - Adaptation Distillation: The pinball game mixes artwork from Super Mario Bros.
-3 and Super Mario World, then throws in voice clips from the Super Mario World animated cartoon.
+3 and Super Mario World, with around 95% of the music based on the latter.

 - Betting Mini-Game: One of the sinkholes would pull a three-reel slot machine that might yield various bonuses.

 - Consolation Prize: A 200,000 point bonus is given if you lose the Betting Mini-Game.

 - Cowardly Sidekick: Not only does Luigi look nervous on the playfield, but his target is in a cave.